-Key backup MUST be conducted at each Key Generation Ceremony by exporting the KSKs (Application Keys), symmetrically encrypted with the SMK, onto two smartcards for each Key Management Facility, including the facility used for key generation as part of the key distribution process.
+Key backup MUST be conducted at each Key Generation Ceremony by exporting the KSKs (Application Keys), protected by the SMK or Domain Key, onto two smartcards or backups HSMs for each Key Management Facility, including the facility used for key generation as part of the key distribution process.
 The algorithm used for encrypting the KSKs MUST comply with "NSA Suite B Cryptography".

-The smartcards containing the Application Keys MUST be placed within signed, sealed, and serial-numbered tamper-evident bags stored within the equipment safe together with the HSM.
+The smartcards or backup HSMs containing the Application Keys MUST be placed within signed, sealed, and serial-numbered tamper-evident bags stored within the equipment safe together with the HSM.